-Purchasing a new bathtub can be exciting, yet daunting challenge.
+Purchasing a new bathtub can be an exciting, yet daunting challenge.
 Depending on your budget, space and style; you will need to start researching the basics.
 The acrylic bathtub is the most common and affordable bathtub on the market today.
 This article will discuss everything you need to know about an acrylic bathtub before you choose which tub will be the centerpiece in your bathroom.

-Jump to a specific questions:
+Jump to a specific question:

 - What is an acrylic tub

-- Shapes, materials and sizes
+- Shapes, materials, and sizes

 - Pros & cons